astrotuna201/ntf/README.md

 let volume = Volume<Int32>((2, 3, 10), repeating: Volume(42))
 print(volume.formatted((2,0)))
 ```
+The extents of repeated data are not required to match any extent of the Tensor being created.

-Repeating any pattern whether it matches any dimensions is allowed.
-These repeat a row and column vectors.
+These examples repeat row and column vectors.
 No matter the extents, `matrix` only uses the shared storage from `rowVector` and repeats it through indexing.
 ```swift
 let rowVector = Matrix<Int32>((1, 10), sequence: 0..<10)